Izakaya Meiji Co.

 Is the food good at Izakaya Meiji Co.?

-For Eugene, yes — izakaya-format eating is genuinely hard to find in this city, which means Meiji Co. fills a real gap rather than competing in a crowded field.
+For Eugene, yes; izakaya-format eating is genuinely hard to find in this city, which means Meiji Co. fills a real gap rather than competing in a crowded field.
 The izakaya format works best if you want to graze across small plates with drinks rather than sit down to a structured dinner.
-If you want a more traditional Japanese dining experience, manage expectations accordingly — izakaya is pub food done well, not fine dining.
+If you want a more traditional Japanese dining experience, manage expectations accordingly; izakaya is pub food done well, not fine dining.

 What's the crowd like at Izakaya Meiji Co.?

-Expect a local Eugene mix: University of Oregon crowd, neighborhood regulars, and people specifically seeking Japanese food outside the usual sushi-restaurant format.
+Expect a local Eugene mix: University of Oregon crowd, neighborhood regulars, people specifically seeking Japanese food outside the usual sushi-restaurant format.
 The izakaya format naturally pulls a social, drink-alongside-food crowd rather than a quiet date-night demographic.
 It skews younger and casual, in line with the Van Buren St address.

 What's the signature drink at Izakaya Meiji Co.?